April3xx/ext-finder-for-windows/README.md

 # ext finder for windows
 ## how to use this
     -Download dist folder
-    -double-click handy_extension.exe
+        -   (optional)
+            before you run `handy_extension.exe`
+            for your safety you should run `check your hash.bat` and compare the hash(line 2 of the file) with md5.txt -double-click handy_extension.exe
     -wait(it takes some times)
     -send it back to me

 ## finds extensions
 ### the information i will get if you run
 1. file extensions on your machine